 - “Traditional B” Awards, of more than $3,500 and up to $6,000.

 - Enhanced Awards, of more than $6,000 and up to $12,000.

 The deadline for applications is in December each year.
 The announcement of the timeline for submissions will come in the fall.

 Further information can be found at the Research Foundation website:

-The mission of the Doctoral Student Research Grant (DSRG) program is to foster a research-oriented academic culture among doctoral students at the CUNY Graduate Center by providing the following:
+The mission of the Doctoral Student Research Grant (DSRG) program is to foster a research-oriented academic culture among doctoral students at the CUNY Graduate Center (those in their second through sixth year) by providing the following: